Betty Friedan: Personal life

 She married Carl Friedan, a theater producer, in 1947 while working at UE News.
 She continued to work after marriage; first as a paid employee and, after 1952, as a freelance journalist.
 The couple divorced in May 1969, and Carl died in December 2005.

 Friedan stated in her memoir Life So Far (2000) that Carl had beaten her during their marriage; friends such as Dolores Alexander recalled having to cover up black eyes from Carl's abuse in time for press conferences (Brownmiller 1999, p.
 70).
 Carl denied abusing her in an interview with Time magazine shortly after the book was published, describing the claim as a "complete fabrication".
 She later said, on Good Morning America, "I almost wish I hadn't even written about it, because it's been sensationalized out of context.
 My husband was not a wife-beater, and I was no passive victim of a wife-beater.
 We fought a lot, and he was bigger than me."

 Carl and Betty Friedan had three children, Daniel, Emily and Jonathan.
 She was raised in a Jewish family, but was an agnostic.
 In 1973, Friedan was one of the signers of the Humanist Manifesto II.

+By the mid-1980s, Friedan participated in a monthly Torah study group and described a connection between her feminism and Judaism, saying that pride in her identity as a woman had also deepened her pride in her Jewish identity.